How to Install Systemback on Ubuntu 18.04 and Ubuntu 19.10, 20.04

-This tutorial will be showing you how to install Systemback on Ubuntu 18.04 and Ubuntu 19.10.
+This tutorial will be showing you how to install Systemback on Debian, Ubuntu and Linux Mint.
 Systemback is a simple system backup and restore application, released under the terms of GPLv3 license.
 Features of Systemback includes:

 - Create backups of the system and the users configuration files